 Under the Health Professions Act, Section 32.3, if a nurse (or any regulated health professional) is admitted for psychiatric care or treatment, or for treatment for addiction to alcohol or drugs, they must be reported right away to the appropriate regulatory college.

 It is not the responsibility of the nurse caring for the client to make the report.
 It is the responsibility of the medical practitioner (or chief administrative officer, or someone working in that role) to report in writing to BCCNM.

-You have an obligation to address this type of practice by any health professional.
+You have an obligation under the HPA to address this type of practice by any health professional.
 Our resource Taking action on concerns about practice will help you identify and document behaviors of concern and decide what to do.